You're busy. Your team is busy. Timesheets are full, clients are getting serviced, and the work is getting done. So why doesn't the revenue match?

 The answer: because without time data, you have no idea whether your fixed fees are profitable.

-A fixed-fee engagement that was quoted at $3,000 looks fine on paper.
+A fixed-fee engagement quoted at $3,000 looks fine on paper.
 But if your team actually spends 25 hours on it at a blended rate of $160/hour, the true cost of delivery is $4,000.
 You're losing $1,000 every time you deliver that service, and you won't know it unless you're tracking time on fixed-fee work.

-Time tracking on fixed-fee engagements also helps you:
+Tracking time on fixed-fee engagements also helps you:

-• Identify which services are genuinely profitable and which are subsidised
+- Identify which services are genuinely profitable and which are subsidised

-• Spot scope creep before it compounds over multiple billing periods
+- Spot scope creep before it compounds over multiple billing periods

-• Make informed pricing decisions when it's time to renew or adjust fees
+- Make informed pricing decisions when it's time to renew or adjust fees

-• Benchmark efficiency improvements over time (if the same engagement took 20 hours last year and 15 this year, your team is getting more efficient, and that's worth knowing)
+- Benchmark efficiency improvements over time (if the same engagement took 20 hours last year and 15 this year, your team is getting more efficient — and that's worth knowing)

 Frequently Asked Questions